parsonsmatt/exceptional-haskell/typed-exceptions.md

 Note:

-A cool way to approach this is to use classy prisms.
+A cool way to approach this problem is to use classy prisms.
 If you're not familiar with lenses and optics, don't worry.
 A prism gives you two things: A means of looking into a part of a value that might not be there, and a means of constructing a value given a part.

-These actually work quite well for IO runtime exceptions, also!

 ```haskell